Accounting policies

 Primary financial assets are initially recognised and derecognised in the financial statements on their settlement dates.

-The KION Group did not designate any financial asset as carried at fair value through profit or loss (FAFVtPL) in the reporting year.
+As in the previous year, the KION Group did not designate any financial asset as carried at fair value through profit and loss (FAFVtPL) in the reporting year.
 The FAHfT category contains derivative financial instruments that do not form part of a formally documented hedge.

 Available-for-sale financial assets (AfS) are carried at fair value.
 If they are equity investments for which no market price is available, they are carried at cost.
 Unrealised gains and losses, including deferred taxes, are reported in other comprehensive income (loss) until they are realised.
 The equity investments in subsidiaries that are reported in other non-current financial assets are carried at amortised cost less impairment losses, as observable fair values are not available and reliable results cannot be obtained using other permitted measurement techniques.
 At present there is no intention to sell these financial instruments.